 Message Streams can help you easily integrate email into your apps, reliably deliver that email, and quickly diagnose any issues.
 So if you choose to use Postmark for things like marketing campaigns or newsletters, you’ll still need to send those messages via your application.

 If your needs are less about supporting application-based sending and more around enabling marketing promotion, there are other tools that may be a better fit for you than Postmark.

 We’re creating tools for managing unsubscribes and suppression lists, but you’ll need to continue managing your main email lists outside of Postmark.
 You can keep your lists in-sync with Postmark using a new unsubscribe webhook.

-Marketing/promotional messages will count towards the monthly email limit for your chosen subscription plan just like transactional and inbound messages.
-There will be no additional add-ons or fees to send marketing/promotional messages.
+There are no additional add-ons or fees to send broadcast messages.
+Any email you send through Postmark will count towards the monthly email limit for your subscription plan, just like transactional and inbound messages.
 For more information on our subscription plans, check out our pricing page.

-For customers still using our old credits pricing, each marketing/promotional message will consume one credit.
+For existing customers using our legacy credits pricing, each message will consume one credit.

 Are you an existing Postmark customer?
 Broadcast Message Streams are available in your Postmark account, and you can start sending right away!
 Read our step-by-step guide on how to get set up and start sending and watch our support video on how Message Streams work.